Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 20,000 merchants.

 ACH transactions are used for everything from payroll to bill payments and online purchases, making it essential for SaaS companies to understand the process and how to manage potential issues like disputes and returns.

-“In 2020, the ACH Network processed 26.8 billion payments, marking a 10.8% increase from the previous year, showcasing the growing reliance on electronic transactions.” — Nacha ACH Network Volume Reports
+“In 2024, the ACH Network processed 33.6 billion payments worth $86.2 trillion, a 6.7% increase in volume from the previous year, showcasing the growing reliance on electronic transactions.”
+Nacha ACH Network Volume Reports

 How does ACH affect your daily life?
 ACH transfers are widely used for various everyday transactions, such as: